BORDERLINE PERSONALITY CLIENT

 between us~ she is us, and we are her.
 It's after we leave her

-womb that our trouble often begins, if she's not emotionally sound
+womb that our trouble often begins, if she is not emotionally

-and whole.
-This is when our abandonment trauma first occurs, and
+sound and whole.
+This is when our abandonment trauma first occurs,

-we spend the rest of our lives trying to recapture that joyful
+and we spend the rest of our lives trying to recapture that joyful,

-secure and safe, while imbuing us with an unshakable sense of
+us feeling connected, secure and safe, while imbuing us with an

 initial Honeymoon phase in a new romance with a BPD lover replicates